dotlang/language/doc/RFE.md

 	temp[true]()
 ```

-? - can we make closure more explicit?
+N - can we make closure more explicit?
 In C++ you have to explicitly specify which vars to capture in lamnbda.
 Proposal for Julia: https://github.com/JuliaLang/julia/issues/14959
 ```